cookbrothersconstruction/documentation/employmenthero/Introducing Employment Hero.md

 1. Access to your HR contracts and documents.
 2. Access to your personal details, pay details and emergency contacts.
-3. Access to the company newsfeed
+3. Access to the company newsfeed.
 4. Leave requests for group team members.
-5. Company newsfeed
+5. Dynamic company newsfeed